 - The student can accumulate no more than two Cs.

-- The student is required to pass an oral or written qualifying examination or both.
+- The student is required to pass an oral and/or written qualifying examination.

 - Research tool(s) requirement for marine science doctoral students is tailored to the specific tools and skills needed by the student for his/her dissertation research or future career.
 Contact the department for specific requirements.

-- The student is required to pass an oral or written comprehensive examination to determine the student's comprehension of course material and the student's ability to pursue the proposed research.
+- The student is required to pass an oral and/or written comprehensive examination consisting of written and oral components to determine the student's comprehension of course material and the student's ability to pursue the proposed research.

 - Completion and successful defense of a scholarly dissertation based on the student's original research.
 (12 hours of 898 are required)

 - A GPA of 3.0 or higher is required for graduation.